 Again the word of the LORD came to me, saying, “Son of man, speak to the children of your people, and say to them: ‘When I bring the sword upon a land, and the people of the land take a man from their territory and make him their watchman, when he sees the sword coming upon the land, if he blows the trumpet and warns the people, then whoever hears the sound of the trumpet and does not take warning, if the sword comes and takes him away, his blood shall be on his own head.
 He heard the sound of the trumpet, but did not take warning; his blood shall be upon himself.
 But he who takes warning will save his life.
 But if the watchman sees the sword coming and does not blow the trumpet, and the people are not warned, and the sword comes and takes any person from among them, he is taken away in his iniquity; but his blood I will require at the watchman’s hand.’

 a.
-When I bring a sword upon a land: This establishes the context for all what Ezekiel wrote regarding the watchman.
-As spoken before in Ezekiel chapter 3:16-27, the image of the watchman has the context of warning of God’s soon approaching judgment.
+When I bring a sword upon a land: This establishes the context for all that Ezekiel wrote regarding the watchman.
+As spoken before in Ezekiel 3:16-27, the image of the watchman has the context of warning of God’s approaching judgment.
 Ezekiel’s role as a watchman was connected to when he sees the sword coming upon the land.

 i.
 There are many who consider themselves watchmen to the people of God today.
 They watch carefully and look for signs of error or apostasy.
 There is always a place for those to do what Ezekiel was called to do as a watchman – to discern that God’s judgment was coming soon and to warn the people.
 Yet many who consider themselves modern “watchmen” focus on the examination of supposed error more than the proclamation of God’s truth.
 This is a distortion of Ezekiel’s calling as a watchman.

 ii.
 Another way this modern office of watchman may distort the Biblical idea is by untruthful or unfair examination of others in search of error or apostasy.
-If a watchman alerts people to dangers but does not give an honest and fair report, then he will not be believed when they warn of a genuine danger.
+If a watchman alerts people to dangers but does not give an honest and fair report, then he will not be believed when he warns of a genuine danger.

 b.
 If he blows the trumpet and warns the people: When the judgment of God came upon the land and especially to correct God’s people, the watchman had a sacred responsibility to warn the people.
 If he did, then if any did not heed the warning, his blood was upon himself.
-This was great assurance to Ezekiel and Jeremiah, because they warned many and few listened.
+This was a great assurance to Ezekiel and Jeremiah because they warned many but few listened.

 c.
 He who takes warning will save his life: When the judgment of God comes upon the land, the only preservation is in hearing the warning of the watchman and responding properly.